yankicmd/ProjectPogl/README.md

 ## Overall program structure

 I didn't really have a problem with this part of the project.
-I just had to separate into several packages/classes [https://www.lri.fr/~blsk/POGL/Notes/Conway.html] (this File from Mr. Balabonski).
+I just had to separate into several packages/classes Conway file

 The development problems mainly came from the graphical interface, its use, etc. because it's something new for us.
 I will detail here several problems encountered during development.